m3enzo/Advanced-Tab-Groups/README.md

 # Advanced Tab Groups
-Advanced Tab Group CSS for Zen Browser
+Advanced Tab Group CSS for Zen Browser using userChrome.css

 ![Advanced Tab Groups](https://github.com/user-attachments/assets/9541500c-4c91-4bf0-97b2-f8a519a0144f)

 **Notice ⚠️**

 _Until this is added as a mod in the Zen Mods store you will have to add the following booleans to about:config to be able to use this CSS_

+_If you are not familiar with user chrome.css please refer to [this document](https://docs.zen-browser.app/guides/live-editing) (so sorry I forgot to mention this sooner, if you have any issues create an issue please.)

 ------------